 It’s Not an Accident That Ears Come in a Pair

 Your ears effectively work as a pair whether you’re aware of it or not.
-That means wearing two hearing aids has specific benefits over wearing one.
+That means wearing two hearing aids have specific benefits over wearing one.

 - Being Able to Localize Properly: Your brain is always doing work, not only to understand sounds but to place them in order to figure out where they’re coming from.
 So that you can correctly triangulate where sound is coming from, your brain needs signals from both ears.
 When you’re only able to hear well out of one ear, it’s much harder to determine where a sound is coming from (which may be indispensable if you happen to live near a busy street, for instance).